okapigirl/sawyer-and-elin-canon/scenes-to-write.md

 **Why:** She's been the supporter; now she needs holding.
 His capacity to care for her in her crisis.
 Her vulnerability in burnout.
 Testing his commitment in reverse.
 **Expected beats:** His noticing (micro-tells he tracks); her denial; his gentle persistence; her breakdown; his practical + emotional response; canceling things, clearing space; his fierce protection of her rest; intimate moment as reassurance.

+### Mutual Overload / Simultaneous Dysregulation + Sensory Mismatch
+**Status:** → Open (placement TBD - likely mid-canon during high-stress period) **Context:** Both hit nervous system ceiling simultaneously (his: field work anxiety/family activation/sensory overload; hers: work crisis/burnout/sensory overload); neither has capacity to regulate the other.
+His reflex: reach for touch/pressure.
+Her reflex: can't bear sensation, needs space.
+She can't articulate the boundary in the moment (communication offline); he reads her withdrawal as rejection; both blame themselves for failing the other.
+No fight—just two people recognizing they can't reach each other right now, surviving separately in the same room.
+**Why:** Tests their framework under real pressure (both maxed simultaneously).
+Shows vulnerability in the gap between their needs.
+Reveals that sometimes co-regulation isn't possible.
+Establishes that surviving separately is sometimes the answer.
+Later processing: mutual grief + recognition that sometimes you just hold on.
+**Expected beats:** His reach for touch (automatic reflex when flooded); her flinch (barely perceptible, not rejection); her inability to name "I can't" in the moment; his reading of her withdrawal; both going quieter, both inward-blaming; existing in the same space without bridging; later (when less flooded): admission that it sucked, recognition that they survived it, no need to "fix" what couldn't be fixed in that moment.

 ---

 ## CONTEXT NOTES